S120/benchmark/benchmark/README.md

 ##Overview

-The folder contains the model-specific code empolyed for the model presented in the working paper available <a href="http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2664125"> here</a> and additional materials to run simulations by your own and analyze results.
+The folder contains the model-specific code empolyed for the model presented in the working paper available <a href="http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2664125"> here</a> , the summary tables of the experiments discussed in the paper, and additional materials to run simulations by your own and analyze results.

 The code requires and builds upon the JMAB platform (<a href="https://github.com/S120/jmab">JMAB project</a>): a Java framework for building macro stock-flow consistent agent-based simulation models.
 A simulation model is constructed using <a href="http://martinfowler.com/articles/injection.html">dependency injection</a> by creating a <a href="https://blog.mafr.de/2007/11/01/configuration-with-spring-beans/">Spring beans</a> configuration file which specifies which classes to use in the simulation and the values of any attributes (parameters).
 The Spring configuration file is specified using the system property jabm.config.